tarynblack/southeast_greenland_fjords/README.md

 ## Requirements

 ### Solid ice discharge
 For the solid ice discharge analysis, you will need [ice discharge data](https://doi.org/10.22008/promice/data/ice_discharge/d/v02) [1,2].
-We used v??? (published XXXX-XX-XX) and stored at `../IceDischarge_Mankoff`.
+We used v79 (published 2023-05-05) and stored at `../IceDischarge_Mankoff`.
-!!! (from git commit 9adfba4) !!!

 The solid ice discharge analysis also uses `./glaciers_fjords.txt` (which links our glacier pointIDs to our Fjord IDs) and `./relate_pointID_glacierID.txt` (which relates our glacier pointIDs, Joughin glacierIDs, and Mankoff's gate IDs).
 If you are adapting this analysis for your own glaciers/fjords you will need to create your own versions of these files.